committed to building an ethical business culture, ensuring we conduct our business with honesty and integrity.

 Assess: Compliance with best practice, laws and regulations

 We undertook our business ethics risk assessment and have assessed the average risk of corruption and bribery as low across the MCI Group.
-Some of our offices are in countries where there is increased risk of corruption especially in projects with governmental organisations.
+Some of our offices are in countries where there is an increased risk of corruption, especially in projects with governmental organisations.

 Healthcare Industry Regulations and Compliance

 Additionally, the events we organise for our clients in the pharmaceutical and medical device sector are bound by strict codes of conduct in compliance.
-IFPMA, EFPIA and MedTech Europe and the respective country codes lay down a set of fundamental rules covering a range of activities such as commercial and medical publications, interactions with Healthcare professionals and related hospitality through direct and indirect sponsorship, that we adhere to.
+We adhere to the rules and guidelines laid down by IFPMA, EFPIA and MedTech Europe and the respective country codes.
+These set of rules cover a range of activities such as commercial and medical publications, interactions with Healthcare professionals and related hospitality through direct and indirect sponsorship.
 Our Healthcare team is responsible for the implementation and the training of process and procedures to our talents.
 This team is aligned with and works in partnership with the Ethics Team at MCI.

 Define: Procedures and Policy

-The policy and expectations for MCI employee behaviour and actions on behalf of the company and its clients are specified in the MCI Code of Business Ethics.
-Based on the UN Global Compact principles, the Code expresses the values and principles for conducting business in a responsible and transparent manner.
+The policy and expectations for MCI employee’s behaviour and actions on behalf of the company and its clients are specified in the MCI Code of Business Ethics.
+Based on the UN Global Compact principles, our Code expresses the values and beliefs for conducting business responsibly and transparently.
 It is the minimum level of behaviour and is mandatory for all MCI employees.
 To support our employees in their work we created the MCI Anti-Corruption Guidelines.

 We apply our values to our supply chain through the MCI Supplier Code of Conduct.

-The policies are reviewed annually by the Group Sustainability Team in collaboration with the appropriate teams (finance, procurement, HR etc.).
-Typically they are updated every two years.
-Before being released they must be reviewed and signed off by the Executive Committee.
-These policies were updated in 2016 to include stricter ethical policies, including gift and entertainment policies, and anti-corruption procedures.
+The policies are assessed regularly by the Group Sustainability Team in collaboration with the appropriate teams (finance, procurement, HR, etc.).
+They must be reviewed and signed off by the Executive Committee.

-Our policies and expectations are shared with all new talents joining the company as part of our Onboarding programme We have a dedicated “Ethics and Anti-Corruption” microsite on our intranet.
-The comprehensive page acts as a one-stop-shop for talents seeking information on our policies and guidelines, as well as training presentations, recordings and case studies on how to deal with ethics-related challenges.
+Our policies and expectations are shared with all new talents joining the company as part of our Onboarding programme.
+We have a dedicated “Ethics and Anti-Corruption” microsite on our intranet.
+It acts as a one-stop-shop for talents seeking information on our policies and guidelines, as well as training presentations, recordings and case studies on how to deal with ethics-related challenges.

 Manage: Implementing good governance

-MCI’s advisory board, executive committee, business board and regional leadership teams ensure the tone of good governance at board level and below, leading by the strong principles and values that provide the framework for how we do business.
+MCI’s Advisory Board, Executive Committee and Global Management Board ensure the tone of good governance at board level, leading by the strong principles and values that provide the framework for how we do business.
 Read more.

 The MCI Ethics Council has the role to annually review the ethics and anti-corruption programme and make suggestions on how to improve performance.
-The council has the responsibility to review and respond to any compliance issues.
-The council is comprised of:
+The council has the responsibility to review and respond to any compliance issues and is comprised of: